AmericaTravelUnited StatesWisconsin

 Taliesin, Spring Green

-Spring Green attracts tourists for mainly its two world famous attractions, Taliesin and The House on the Rock.
-The Taliesin is Frank Lloyd Wright’s summer home, studio and architecture built over 800 acre estate.
-It is also known to be one of his most iconic works and is worth seeing.
+Spring Green always draws me in, mainly for its two world-famous attractions: Taliesin and The House on the Rock.
+Taliesin is Frank Lloyd Wright’s summer home, studio, and architectural masterpiece, set on an 800-acre estate.
+As one of his most iconic works, I find it absolutely worth seeing.

 Where to stay in Spring Green : Spring Valley Inn